lheimbach1/MaederHeimbach/MaxwellWave/docs/src/index.md

 The goal of this project is to solve the electromagnetic wave equation in 3D.

+The documentation is hosted under [MaxwellWave](https://lheimabch.github.io/MaederHeimbach/dev/)

+## Authors
+- Lothar Heimbach, Master's Student in Computational Science and Engineering at ETH Zurich
+- Alexander Maeder, Master's Student in Electrical Engineering and Information Technology at ETH Zurich

 # Derivation Partial Differentaial Equation
 We start with the general Maxwell's equation: